xpdv/xpdv.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I’m a Frontend Web Developer, Linux Enthusiast, and a 3rd-year B.Tech (Hons.)
-Computer Science student specializing in Data Science.
+I’m a Frontend Web Developer, Linux Enthusiast, and a `3rd-year` B.Tech (Hons.)
+Computer Science student specializing in `Data Science`.

-I love creating innovative projects, including my standout work, **The AI Scientist**, which automates research paper generation.
-I’ve won the InFED Data Analyst Hackathon by IIM Nagpur and hold a Power BI certification from PwC Switzerland.
+I love creating innovative projects, including my standout work, [The AI Scientist](https://huggingface.co/pradachan/AI-Scientist), which automates research paper generation & [XS Python Module](https://github.com/xprabhudayal/xs) which creates an Endpoint for accessing the open-sourced LLMs like LLaMA, Qwen, DeepSeek, etc.

+I’ve won the [InFED](https://infed.in/about) Data Analyst Hackathon by the [Indian Institute of Management Nagpur](https://www.iimnagpur.ac.in/) and hold a Power BI certification from PwC Switzerland.

 Check out my blogs for tutorials on my projects.
 Thanks for visiting!